vkoskiv/NoMansCanvas/README.md

     </a>
 </center>

+### DEPRECATED

+This is the original backend server built in 2017.
+The new and (hopefully) last implementation can be found [here](https://github.com/vkoskiv/nmc2).

+You will likely run into issues trying to use this project.
+It's running an out-of-date version of Swift and the Vapor framework, both of which are no longer supported.
+I've had issues getting this to build on newer versions of Swift.

+The new implementation follows a more minimalistic approach.
+It's a small C program, only depending on a small set of high quality dependencies.

 ## Synopsis

 No Man's Canvas is a Jyväskylä University project to recreate Reddit's /r/place concept in a smaller scale.